mwmbl/book/content/page/curating/_index.md

 particularly obscure, then it is probably not a good candidate for curation.

-Please do not curate queries if they are obscene, defamatory or discriminatory.
+Queries that are curated show up on the main page and are stored along with the curation in the database.
+There may be a temptation to use this as a sort of message board.
+Please don't do this.
+For example, do not curate queries if they are obscene, defamatory or discriminatory.

 We also do not want to curate mis-spellings - we have not implemented spelling correction yet, but curation is not the way to fix it.
+Curating mis-spellings will just use up index space that will not be needed once spelling correction is implemented.

 ## How to curate results